mnemnion/zitron/doc/zitron.md

     // anymore so we leave it behind. const grammar_out = zitron_write_out.addCopyDirectory(grammar_in, "grammar_out", .{
         .include_extensions = &.{"zig"},
+        // Or if you want the .out and .sql files:
+        // .exclude_extensions = &.{"zy"},
     });

     // Now we can create a module using the generated file.
 The effect of